Parallel Logical Measurements via Quantum Code Surgery: The parallel measurement procedure

-To measure an arbitrary commuting set $\Theta$ of logical Pauli products in time independent of $t$, we cannot branch, say, $\overline{X}_1$ at the same time as $\overline{Z}_1$ in order to measure $\overline{X}_1\overline{Z}_2\overline{I}_3$ simultaneously with $\overline{Z}_1\overline{X}_2\overline{I}_3$.
-Therefore we instead use the technique of twist-free surgery from Ref.~\cite{CC} to separate each Pauli product into a pair of commuting products which do not contain $\overline{Y}$ terms, but do have additional support on logical ancilla qubits.
+To measure an arbitrary commuting set $\Theta$ of logical Pauli products in time independent of $t$, we cannot branch, say, $\bar{X}_1$ at the same time as $\bar{Z}_1$ in order to measure $\bar{X}_1\bar{Z}_2\bar{I}_3$ simultaneously with $\bar{Z}_1\bar{X}_2\bar{I}_3$.
+Therefore we instead use the technique of twist-free surgery from Ref.~\cite{CC} to separate each Pauli product into a pair of commuting products which do not contain $\bar{Y}$ terms, but do have additional support on logical ancilla qubits.

 While this is the same approach taken as in Ref.~\cite[App.
 H]{ZL}, we have two advantages.
 First, the overall space overhead of our scheme is lower as a consequence of using gauging logical measurements and universal adapters, rather than the CKBB scheme \cite{Coh}.
-Second, this approaches uses ancilla $\ket{Y}$ states, which are potentialyl costly to prepare in the context of~\cite{ZL}.
-The authors proposed to either use a qLDPC code that supports a transversal $S$ gate, or distill the $\ket{Y}$ states which incurs an additional overhead.
-The parallel measurement protocol wehave proposed can prepare all required $\ket{Y}$ states in one measurement round.
+Second, this approach uses ancilla $\ket{Y}$ states, which are potentially costly to prepare in the context of~\cite{ZL}.
+The authors proposed to either use a qLDPC code that supports a transversal $S$ gate, or distil the $\ket{Y}$ states which incurs an additional overhead.
+The parallel measurement protocol we have proposed can prepare all required $\ket{Y}$ states in one measurement round.
 In other words, we bootstrap our measurement of arbitrary commuting sets off the ability of our scheme to measure $Y$ operators without using $\ket{Y}$ states.

 We now describe the procedure to measure arbitrary commuting products in more detail.
 We use the twist-free gadgets\footnote{The terminology comes from the fact that $Y$ basis measurements can be performed using ``twists'' in surface code patches.
 We are not using surface codes, but use the same terminology for consistency.} from Ref.~\cite{CC}, which first appeared in Ref.~\cite{KLL}.
 In such gadgets, we split up a product into two steps using ancillae.
 This uses the fact that any Pauli product $P$ to be measured can be described as $P = i^{u\cdot v}X[u]Z[v]$ for some binary vectors $u$ and $v$ defining the support of the $X$ and $Z$ components.
 If there are an even number of $Y$ terms in $P$, so $u \cdot v$ is even, we initialise a single logical $\ket{0}$ state on qubit $A$ and split $P$ into two products: $X[u]X_A$ and $Z[v]X_A$.
 If there are an odd number of $Y$ terms, so $u\cdot v$ is odd, we initialize one more logical $\ket{Y} = \frac{1}{\sqrt{2}}(\ket{0} + i\ket{1})$ state on qubit $B$, and split $P$ into $X[u]X_AX_B$ and $Z[v]X_AZ_B$.
 This $\ket{Y}$ state serves as a catalyst and is left unchanged by the measurements.
 These different cases are illustrated in Figure~\ref{fig:twist_free_measures}.